-CELL PHONES (ECDS)
+CELLPHONES (ECDS)

 An ECD ("Electronic Communication Device") is any device that is designed to receive and/or send an electronic signal.
 Logic students may use an ECD ONLY after 3:35pm.
 Before school and during school hours, ECDs should remain off (not merely placed in vibrate or silent mode) and stored in the student's locker.
 Student ECDs (including cell phones) are not permitted in classrooms.
 Students may not have an ECD in their pocket or backpack during school hours.
 ECDs may not be used by students in any of the locker rooms or bathrooms on campus.
-Apple Watches, Fitbits and similar timekeeping devices are permitted in the classroom, but may not be tethered to a cell phone during school hours.
+Apple Watches, Fitbits and similar timekeeping devices are NOT permitted in the classroom during school hours and need to be stored in the student's locker.